jahosp/rsteg-tcp/README.md

 parameters, the cover data and the secret data.
 Finally, ```http_server.py``` and ```http_client.py``` utilise the RstegSocket methods to send and receive HTTP requests and responses.

-**NOTE: This are not full implementations of TCP or HTTP and they're far from it.**
+**NOTE: These are NOT full implementations of TCP or HTTP and they are far from it.**

 ## Usage
 First of all, the ```client.py``` script contains the client application and its GUI.
 You can use ```http_server.py```